Princess Ragnhild, Mrs. Lorentzen: Public life

 Princess Ragnhild opened the 1952 Winter Olympics in Oslo, Norway, as her father and grandfather were attending the funeral of King George VI.

-A conservative, Princess Ragnhild publicly criticized her niece and nephew, Princess Märtha Louise and Crown Prince Haakon Magnus, for their choice of spouses, in 2004.
+A conservative, Princess Ragnhild publicly criticized her niece and nephew, Princess Märtha Louise and Haakon VIII (then Crown Prince Haakon Magnus), for their choice of spouses, in 2004.

 Princess Ragnhild was patron of the Norwegian Organisation for the Hearing Impaired.

 Several ships, including MS Prinsesse Ragnhild, were named for her.

 Although a private person, in 1995 Ragnhild decided to write her autobiography (this was penned with the help of author Lars O. Gulbrandsen) published under the title, Mitt liv som kongsdatter [My Life as a King's Daughter].

 Death

 Princess Ragnhild died of lung cancer at her home in Rio de Janeiro on 16 September 2012, aged 82.
-Her body arrived in Oslo on 24 September 2012, where her brother King Harald V and her sister Princess Astrid were present to greet her alongside her spouse Erling and their children.
+Her body arrived in Oslo on 24 September 2012, where her brother King Harald V and her sister Princess Astrid were present to receive her alongside her spouse Erling and their children.
 The funeral of Princess Ragnhild was held on 28 September 2012 in the chapel of the Royal Palace of Oslo.
-She was later cremated and privately interred in the church of Asker.
+Crown Princess Victoria of Sweden attended her funeral.
+Princess Ragnhild was later cremated and privately interred in the cemetery of the church of Asker.